The Masculinities Project

 Hi, I’m Rumali Kularatne, and my preferred pronouns are she/her.
-I completed a Bachelor of Arts, majoring in Communications at Monash University in 2018.
-I've been with Respectful Communities since February 2018 and I am really forward to The Masculinities Project because I believe that men and gender diverse people have an important role in creating a more gender-equitable community.
+I completed a Bachelor of Arts, majoring in Communications at Monash University in 2018 and I’m commencing my Arts Honours program this year.
+I've been with Respectful Communities since February 2018 and I am looking forward to the Masculinities Project because I believe that men and gender-diverse people have an important role in creating a more gender-equitable community.

-I’m also implementing a communications strategy to support the Masculinities Project.
-I’m really excited to hear what participants have to share, to co-create content about being an active bystander and to amplify the key messages from our shared discussions during the program.
+I’m really excited to hear what participants have to share about being an active bystander and how they plan to amplify the key messages from our shared discussions during the program.